wlg1/wlg1.github.io/index.md

 These experiments are housed in a Github repo with Colab notebooks that walk a reader through how the experiments were conducted.

+[image of face and face w/o mouth, showing toy circuits of each and what differs]

+[in repo- state underlying assumptions and hypotheses to test]

 ---
 <p style="font-size:20px"><b>
 <a href="eduBlogHome.html">Making the Math of Neural Networks Intuitive</a>
 </b></p>

 Techniques such as eigendecomposition, orthogonal projection, and more are often applied to neural networks to further new improvements.
-These require understanding not just linear algebra, but the intuition of <b>why</b> linear algebra is used.
-Why use an eigenvector?
+Knowing why they work requires understanding not just linear algebra, but the intuition of <b>why</b> linear algebra is used.
+Why use an eigenvector to change the style of a generated image?

 Thus, when studying new improvements to neural networks, many people run into the following problem:

 <p align="center">
 <b>How do these unfamiliar mathematical concepts relate to neural networks?</b></p>

-This blog solves these problems by explaining all the required prerequisites needed to understand the terminology from the bottom up.
+This blog solves this problem by explaining many required prerequisites from scratch, and relating them to neural network applications.

 ![2mod_vecs](/cob/2mod_out.PNG)